 Finally, while genomic sequencing of tumors has become nearly ubiquitous in research, investigations are going beyond the sequence itself.
 Epigenetics—loosely defined as compounds and functions that change gene expression but don’t affect the genetic sequence—can also play important roles in cancer.
 There is a complex interplay between the gene sequences themselves and the regulatory sequences, usually in non-coding regions, that help determine if, when and how much a particular gene is expressed.
 The addition and deletion of chemical compounds, such as methyl groups, to regulatory DNA sequences affect these functions.
 So even if a gene has the correct sequence and produces functional proteins, disruption of its regulation can still have implications for cancer, such as when a tumor promoter gene is overexpressed or a tumor suppressor gene is shut down.

 Epigenetics can be particularly important in cancer treatment because tumor cells can acquire therapy resistance via chemical changes on the DNA, not sequence changes in the DNA.
 Changing the ability of the cells to add or delete chemical compounds groups such as methyl groups, one of the most common epigenetic “marks,” as they are called, offers a promising avenue for preventing recurrence.
-Another recent idea is that epigenetic signatures differ between some cancers, and that may help determine and, more important clinically, what therapies might be most effective in their treatment.
+Another recent idea is that epigenetic signatures differ between some cancers, and that may help determine The Li LabAssessing the performance of next-generation sequencing techniques in accurate genome/epigenome/transcriptome profiling and understanding the clinical and functional role of epigenome heterogeneity in the cancer evolution. how they evolve and, more important clinically, what therapies might be most effective in their treatment.